A open-palm hand facing forward, a sign of 'no' in relation to harassment.

 Harassment Related to a Protected Characteristic

-Harassment of any individual in relation to a protected characteristic is also classed as discrimination.
+Aggravation of any individual in relation to a protected characteristic is also classed as discrimination.
 These protected characteristics include…

 Under law, any interaction which creates an hostile or intimidating environment for an employee relating to a protected characteristic is considered harassment.
 This is true even if offence or humiliation was not intended in the eyes of the employee,